 Manarola is one of the prettiest of Cinque Terre villages, perched on a steep promontory of dark rock, with its small port and colorful houses.
 Head to the harbor after a long hike and enjoy a refreshing dip in the ocean or just watch the brave cliff jumpers.

 One of the most popular places to watch the sunset is in Manarola when the town gets bathed in a gorgeous orange glow.
 Enjoy an Aperitivo or a dinner at Nessun Dorma, a romantic bar overlooking Manarola.
 Try the bruschetta tricolore, the mixed cheese and meat platter or the melon with prosciutto.
-The portions are huge and the local wine is really good!
 This is one of the Cinque Terre's most romantic sights perfect for couples.
-Watch the sun going down and take some great photos.
+Download the Nessun Dorma app and you can digitally queue for your table whilst exploring the town or hanging out by the water.

 Best of all, Nessun Dorma also have a range of Pesto tasting classes to join.
 Pesto sauce is a regional specialty made of basil, parmesan cheese, olive oil, garlic, pine nuts and salt.
 These classes are very popular, so you have to book in advance.